The SpongeBob SquarePants Movie: Promotion

-Julia Pistor, the film's co-producer, said that although Nickelodeon (which owns the SpongeBob trademark) wanted to sell character-themed backpacks, lunch boxes, and wristwatches it respected Hillenburg's integrity and gave him control of merchandising.
+Julia Pistor, the film's co-producer, said that although Nickelodeon wanted to sell character-themed backpacks, lunch boxes, and wristwatches it respected Hillenburg's integrity and gave him control of merchandising.
 Hillenburg had no problem with candy and ice cream tie-ins, Pistor said (because of the treats' simplicity), but he had issues with fast food tie-ins; according to him, the latter was "full of hidden additives."
-Pistor said, "The trouble is that you can't go out with animated films without a fast-food tie-in.
-People don't take you seriously."
-Hillenburg replied, "Yeah, well, my take on that is that we shouldn't do that.
-We didn't want to suddenly become the people serving up food that's not that good for you especially kids.
+Pistor noted that it was difficult to market an animated film without a fast-food tie-in.
+Hillenburg insisted to keep his marketing strategy as-is, saying "We didn't want to suddenly become the people serving up food that's not that good for you, especially kids.
 We work with Burger King, and they make toys and watches.
-But to actually take the step of pushing the food, that's crossing the line.
-I don't want to be the Pied Piper of fast food."
+But to actually take the step of pushing the food, that's crossing the line."
 Variety estimated the media value was $150 million.

-The film was promoted across the United States.
-Nickelodeon joined Burger King for a 12-figure toy line based on the film, and about 4,700 Burger King stores perched 9 ft, inflatable SpongeBob figures on their roofs as part of the promotion (one of the largest in fast food history).
-Customers could also purchase one of five different SpongeBob-themed watches for $1.99 with the purchase of a value meal.
+The film's promotion in the United States included a 12-figure toy line based on the film from Burger King, and about 4,700 of the chain's stores perched 9 ft, inflatable SpongeBob figures on their roofs as part of the promotion (one of the largest in fast food history).